 Wait For Full Loads

 Whether you need to wash either dishes or clothes, make sure you wait until you have a full load.
 This will ensure that you’re getting the maximum amount of work done with the least amount of water.

 Your law is probably the biggest culprit of water usage.
 If you hate the idea of it turning brown, consider switching to artificial grass.

 Turn Off the Water When Washing Your Car

 If you wash your car at home and keep the water running, you’ll waste several gallons each time.
 Turn it off and this won’t happen.

-For more expert advice on how to save money and conserve water, please don’t hesitate to contact the professionals at Sherlock Heating & Air Conditioning.
+For more expert advice on how to save money and conserve water, please don’t hesitate to contact the professionals at Sherlock Plumbing Heating & Air.
 We’ve been serving the needs of North San Diego and the surrounding area since 2002.